hzi-braunschweig/pia-system/docs/how-to-add-a-new-service.md

 This adds necessary docker, unit-/integration-tests and linting entries to [./ci/generated.yaml](../ci/generated.yml).

 Also it adds an entry for your new service to all necessary build images in [./bake.hcl](../bake.hcl) and [./npm-install.hcl](../npm-install).

-And finally an entry for the new services is added to [./skaffold.yaml](../skaffold.yaml).